The Showcase (album): Information

-The Showcase is the seventh studio album released by Japanese hip-hop group Lead on June 8, 2016, four years after their last album Now Or Never.
-The album became their most successful on the charts, peaking at #2 on the Oricon Albums Charts and remaining on the charts for five consecutive weeks.
+The Showcase became their most successful on the charts, peaking at number 2 on the Oricon Albums Charts and remaining on the charts for five consecutive weeks.
 The singles released prior to the album all charted in the top five on the Oricon Singles Charts, giving them their first string of top releases since their career began in 2002.

-Prior to the album's release, seven preluding singles were released over the course of three years, beginning with Still on December 12, 2012.
+Prior to the album's release, seven preluding singles were released over the course of three years, beginning with "Still" on December 12, 2012.
 The single would be the final single released with lead vocalist Hiroki Nakadoi, whereas he departed after the group's tenth anniversary due to feeling inadequate compared to the other members.
-Their final single before the album was Yakusoku, released on November 25, 2015.
+Their final single before the album was "Yakusoku", released on November 25, 2015.

 The album was released in four separate editions: a standard CD containing fifteen musical tracks; a limited 2CD first press edition that came with remixes of "Night Deluxe" and "Virgin Blue"; a CD+DVD combination containing the making of Lead hosting the radio show Mokudan on the DVD, along with music videos to select songs; and a CD that came with a multi-paged booklet.

 Working with the album's concept of a showcase, the group decided on the track listing's order based on how they would perform them live.

-The song "Zoom up" (track #3) was written and composed by members of the musical production company Rebrast: Shogo, XELIK, Kodaka Kotaro and Hirotaka Hayakawa (who goes by SigN).
-Track 11, "Kokorozashi ~KO.KO.RO.ZA.SHI.~", was also produced by members of Rebrast, this time being shogo and RUSH EYE.
+The song "Zoom up" (track #3) was written and composed by members of the musical production company Rebrast: Shogo, Xelik, Kodaka Kotaro and Hirotaka Hayakawa (who goes by SigN).
+Track 11, "Kokorozashi ~KO.KO.RO.ZA.SHI.~", was also produced by members of Rebrast, this time being shogo and Rush Eye.

 To help promote the album, Lead held several pre-release venues and several post-release performances and venues.
 The pre-release venues, which were called Pre☆Party!, mainly consisted of opportunities for fans to meet the artists through a series of photo shoots and table meetings.
 At some of the events, the trio held mini lives, performing a select set of songs from the album.
 The post-release venues, called Release☆Party!, were predominately mini lives with photo sessions.